Karl-Johannes Soonpää

 He was one of the few high-ranking statesmen who escaped the June deportation by Soviet authorities following the Soviet occupation of Estonia.
-In the early morning of 14 June 1941, he had learned from acquaintances that a large number of suspicious railway wagons had been brought Elva railway station.
-Soonpää took fled on his bicycle and his wife Antonie left the family farm with the children.
-Soonpää gathered with other men in the forest, and joined the Forest brothers.
+Early on the morning of 14 June 1941, he learned from acquaintances that a large number of suspicious railway wagons had been brought to the Elva railway station.
+Soonpää fled on his bicycle, and his wife Antonie left the family farm with the children.
+Soonpää gathered with other men in the forest and joined the Forest Brothers.
 On 22 June 1941, the men learned of Operation Barbarossa, the German invasion of the Soviet Union, and hid in the forest until the arrival of the Germans in July.

+At the beginning of the German occupation, Soonpää collaborated with the Germans.
+He was the head of several administrative positions related to agriculture.
+He was also the head of the Elva municipal department of the Estonian Agricultural Union, and the head of its Omakaitse (self-defense) group.

 Following the reoccupation of Estonia by the Soviets in 1944, Soonpää was killed in June, aged 49, when he tried to capture Soviet saboteurs with two men at night in the forest near Elva.
-He was buried in Elva cemetery.
+He was buried in Elva Cemetery.